 I'm dogged.
 I've fought hard for and won state policy that supports and empowers Vermont working families.
 This includes legislation that eliminates health insurance discrimination based on gender identity; protections for regulatory oversight that safeguards against the sale of non-for-profit hospital assets to for-profiteers; healthcare reform; and paid sick days.
 I've served on three statewide commissions appointed by Governor Shumlin: the Green Mountain Care Board Advisory Board, the Health Care Consumer Advisory Board, and the Vermont Future of Nursing Commission.
 I was the president of the 2,000 member nurses' union at the University of Vermont Medical Center for four-and-a-half years.
 I also co-led a nationally recognized multi-year project to reduce central line bloodstream infections at my hospital.

-I live with my husband and our small flock of quirky chickens on our off-the-grid homestead in Lincoln.
+I am a mother and grandmother, and live with my husband and our small flock of amusing chickens on our off-the-grid homestead in Lincoln.